spacebase/spacebasenz/README.md

 #### Step 4: Use `terminus` to clone our repository onto Pantheon so you can launch your Drupal site.

+Before you run terminus, verify that you are set up to use the correct accounts:

+`terminus auth:login`
+`terminus auth:whoami`

-Run exactly this command:
+Run exactly this terminus command:

 `terminus build:project:create --stability dev spacebase/spacebasepantheon $SITENAME 2>&1 | tee terminiuslog.txt`

-That command should do a lot: create a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.
+That command should do a lot:

+1) create a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.

 Visit CircleCI - you should have a workflow now.
-Visit Github.com - you should have a repo with your sitename Visit Dashboard.pantheon.io - you should have a new pantheon site
+Visit Github.com - you should have a repo with your sitename Visit Dashboard.pantheon.io - you should have a new pantheon site (unless you ran out of sandboxes)

 If you don't have all of those, read through terminuslog.txt to find where things went sideways, or run it again with option  `-vvv` to get more debug info.